jordanalexandermeyer/product/spec/pages/portfolio_page/features/product_list.md

 #### Issuer

 - Description: This is the issuer of the product
-- Value: image and name of org
+- Value: image and name of org and product name as subline
+  - Ex:
-  - Ex: 🦄 Uniswap
+    - Above: 🦄 Uniswap
+    - Below: UNISWAP CONVERT 24AUG2022 USDC

 #### **Type**